 So if you've been playing around with the idea of picking up a PS4 headset in the near future, or a compatible headset for the PS5, we would advise holding off until these sales periods - you'll be grateful you did.

-We’ll be showcasing the best PS4 headset Amazon Prime Day deals and Black Friday deals on TechRadar.
+We’ll be showcasing the best PS4 headset Black Friday deals and Cyber Monday deals on TechRadar.
 But be sure to check back here too where our price finding system will bring you the best prices on all the products we’ve selected below.

 HyperX has developed a sizeable following among the pro-gaming community over the years.
 Its newest headset, the Cloud Revolver S, adds Dolby 7.1 Surround Sound to the blueprint offered by the hugely popular Cloud Revolver, without requiring you to take out a second mortgage.